-The steps taken from initial thumbnail generation, pre-production file set-up, template creation, through to the final image will be introduced in this course.
+The steps taken from initial thumbnail generation, pre-production file set-up (working with bleeds and crop marks, CMYK vs RGB), template creation, through to the final image will be introduced in this course.
 Students will expand their familiarity with wet and dry media and substrates, analog and digital image creation.
-Projects encompass Editorial illustration, picture books, posters, album art, and more.
+Projects encompass editorial illustration, picture books, posters, album art, and more.
 Emphasis will be on the personal voice and story as content of the work as well as professional presentation and craft.